txdat/notes/md-notes/engineering/devops/k8s.md

 		- activates/deactivates deployments to scale from/to 0 on no event (different from HPA)
 		- acts as k8s metrics server, exposes event data to HPA to drive scale out
 		- validates resource change to prevent misconfiguration
+9. service ip / pod ip and ip masquerade
+	- outbound requests from pod use pod's ip and be converted to node's ip (public internet) - ip masquerade
+		- 2 types of outbound internet access
+			- outbound internet access: use external IP address of node (instead of NAT)
+			- NAT: outbound requests go to public internet through NAT's router (change source ip to static ip of NAT)
+	- service's ip is used for inbound requests (for load balancing between pods), not used for outbound requests
 9. service mesh